Eisfunke/Secret-Hitler-Telegram/README.md

 ## License and Attribution

-Secret Hitler is designed by Max Temkin, Mike Boxleiter, Tommy Maranges and illustrated by Mackenzie Schubert.
+[Secret Hitler](https://www.secrethitler.com/) was designed by Max Temkin, Mike Boxleiter, Tommy Maranges and illustrated by Mackenzie Schubert.

-The game and therefore this bot as well are licensed as per the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+The game and therefore this bot are licensed as per the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.